visskiss/SpriteKitBugTesterOld/README.md

 and make sure you have a "launch image" and a blank.png image.
 If you don't have these, it won't particularly matter, but you will get a notice and a big red X will temporarily flash while the test is carried out.

+The only file I modified in the "new sprite kit game" is GameViewController to make the test present the actual game scene as a completion block.

 Enjoy.